-These days, it seems like everyone is sporting a pair of AirPods or the latest headphone technology.
-As cool as some of these devices might be, not everyone has the budget to spend hundreds of dollars so that they can listen to music.
+These days, it seems like everyone is sporting a pair of AirPods, Galaxy Buds, or the latest headphone technology.
+When it comes to audio gear for your ears, one thing is for sure — premium headphones usually means premium prices.
+While we all want the best headphones money can buy, the reality is that not everyone has the budget to spend hundreds of dollars so that they can listen to music.

 If you fall into that category, the good news is that we’ve compiled a list of the most affordable headphones that can also provide great value and quality.

-Our team has tested hundreds of headphones, from the most expensive models, all the way down to the ones they give away on airplanes.
-So we know what good sound is, and we know it when a set of headphones delivers sound quality that’s better than its price suggests.
-If the Shure SE112 aren’t for you, we think you’ll be pleasantly surprised by these alternative picks.
+Our team has tested hundreds of headphones, from the most expensive models all the way down to the ones they give away on airplanes.
+So we know what good sound is, and we know it when a set of headphones delivers sound quality that’s better than the price suggests.
+The winner here is as clear as the sound they produce: The.
+But if those aren’t for you, we think you’ll be pleasantly surprised by these alternative picks.
 They each stand out for a specific strength, but they’re all budget-friendly, and we think they outperform other products in their price range.

 Note: If you’re willing to shell out a few more bucks for some extra bang, check out our list of the best headphones under $100.